Hardliners hold fire on Iran nuclear deal, but for how long?

 CHARM OFFENSIVE

-While Iran says its nuclear programme is peaceful, the West suspects it is aimed at developing nuclear weapons.
+While Iran says its nuclear program is peaceful, the West suspects it is aimed at developing nuclear weapons.

 Since the agreement was sealed, Rouhani's government has gone on a charm offensive in an attempt to shore up support from conservative groups and their constituencies.